 Continuous Manufacturing for the Pharmaceutical and Biotech Industries

-Today, most pharmaceutical and biotech manufacturers utilize batch processes to produce drug products, which are inherently less efficient, more time consuming and costly than continuous ones.
-This inefficiency is primarily due to the "start-stop-inspect" sequence of operations required during the batch manufacturing process to ensure the drug product is in compliance with its quality specifications.
+Today most pharmaceutical and biotech manufacturers utilize batch processes to produce APIs, biologics, and drug products.
+A batch process is inherently less efficient, more time consuming, and more costly than continuous.
+Batch inefficiencies are primarily due to the "start-stop-inspect" sequence of operations required to ensure that the products being manufactured are in full compliance with their quality specifications.

-Continua Process Systems, formerly QbD Process Technologies, provides software products, services, and integrated solutions designed to enable pharmaceutical and biotech manufacturers to consistently produce drug products to pre-defined and measured Critical Quality Attributes in real-time utilizing a continuous manufacturing process.
-This concept is consistent with the Food and Drug Administration's Quality by Design (QbD) and Process Analytical Technology (PAT) initiatives, which suggest that quality should be "built-in" to process control strategies and manufacturing processes.
+This concept is consistent with the Food and Drug Administration's Quality by Design (QbD) and Process Analytical Technology (PAT) initiatives, which suggest that quality should be "built-in" to your process control strategies and manufacturing processes.

 The following table illustrates the differences between current practices and the QbD approach to pharmaceutical development and manufacturing based on guidance recommendations proposed in the FDA's QbD and PAT initiatives.

 A Comprehensive Systematic Approach to Pharmaceutical Development and Manufacturing

 Table excerpted from a presentation entitled "Implementing Quality by Design" by Helen N. Winkle, Director, Office of Pharmaceutical Science Center for Drug Evaluation and Research Food and Drug Administration at the PDA/FDA Joint Regulatory Conference, Evolution of the Global Regulatory Environment: A Practical Approach to Change held on September 24, 2007